It happens suddenly: one minute, everything is humming along — the next, the power is out.

 Consider finding a temporary refuge if it's safe to be outdoors.
 Never leave children, the elderly, the infirm or pets in dangerous indoor conditions.
-Drink plenty of water.
+Drink plenty of water — more on that below.
 Organizations like the Red Cross should provide accommodations for people and pets.

 Do you have an electrical problem?

-Not every electrical problem is the result of an act of nature.
-Call John C. Flood when you have electrical issues in Alexandria.
 We specialize in attic and bath exhaust fans, backup generators, ceiling fans, dedicated circuits and subpanels, fixture replacement, fuse panel replacements, short circuit repairs, smoke detectors, surge suppression and much, much more.
-Check out our electrical services page or schedule service now.